scribd/Lucid/Documentation/Setup.md

 ## [Configuration File](../CodeGen/Sources/LucidCommand/CommandConfiguration.swift)

-The configuration file is YAML file usually named `.lucid.yaml` and stored at the root of the project.
+The configuration file is a YAML file usually named `.lucid.yaml` and stored at the root of the project.
 Naming it differently requires to use the option `--config-path` when running the command `lucid swift`.

 Here is what a basic configuration file looks like: